ibm-cloud-docs/db2wh-saas/connecting/connectivity_options.md

 ### Description

 Each allowlist entry requires a description.
-This should be meaningful for identification—such as a customer name, project code, or employee ID.
+This should be meaningful for identification such as a customer name, project code, or employee ID.